oakes/java-assignments/curriculum/week4.md

   * Anonymous classes
     * We made one in the BrowserAndroid project
     * They let you extend a class and instantiate it all at once
-    * Open the Zoo project and create add alligator to the switch statement as an anonymous class
+    * Open the Zoo project and add alligator to the switch statement as an anonymous class
     * Create an AnonymousClassExample file
       * Extend `Reptile` in a separate class
       * Extend `Reptile` in an anonymous class